krish070904/HEALTHSYNC_MERN/README.md

 ## 🙏 Acknowledgments

-- Google Generative AI for health insights
+- BIOMISTRAL for health insights
 - MongoDB for database services
 - Twilio for SMS capabilities
 - All open-source contributors